- Leader of the Weather Underground, a domestic terrorist group of the 1960s and ’70s

 Ayers’ influence in education is not limited solely to his work in the United States.
-Indeed, he currently sits on the board of the Miranda International Center, a Venezuelan government think tank dedicated to bringing Cuba-style education to Venezuelan schools.
-(Ayers greatly admires Venezuela’s Marxist President Hugo Chavez.)
+Indeed, he has sat on the board of the Miranda International Center, a Marxist think tank by which the Venezuelan government aims to bring Cuba-style education to Venezuelan schools.

 In August 2010, Ayers announced that he was retiring from his teaching post at the University of Illinois.
-However, he continues his work with AERA and serves also as an editorial-board member of In These Times, a Chicago-based socialist journal.
+However, he continued his work with AERA and served also as an editorial-board member of In These Times, a Chicago-based socialist journal.